DarinShapiroMS/SwarmOnAzure/README.md

 ### **VM-Startup-Bootstrapper folder**
 This folder contains a simple C# command line app that runs each time the VM is restarted.
 The purpose is to keep the Swarm Agent configured to utilize all available cores, even if you re-size the instances within the scale set.
-Otherwise you would have to RDP to the machines and update the Agent config to match the number of cores.
+Otherwise you would have to RDP to the machines and update the Agent config to match the number of cores. **Note, updates to the master branch in this repo are continuously integrated and delivered via Azure DevOps Pipelines.
+Accepted pull requests will be live for new deployments within a few minutes of merging the pull request.
 [See More](vm-startup-bootstrapper/readme.md)